equinor/gordo/README.md

 #### How to run tests in debug mode
 Note: this example is for Pycharm IDE to use `breakpoints` in the code of the tests.
-On the configuration setup for test running add to `Additional arguments:` in `pytest` section following string `--ignore benchmarks --cov-report= --no-cov `
+On the configuration setup for test running add to `Additional arguments:` in `pytest` section following string: `--ignore benchmarks --cov-report= --no-cov `